pbl0/paper-telegram-bridge/README.md

 A fork from [spigot-tg-bridge](https://github.com/kraftwerk28/spigot-tg-bridge) with some new features.

-Download from [modrinth](http://modrinth.com/plugin/paper-telegram-bridge), [hangar](https://hangar.papermc.io/pbl0/paper-telegram-bridge) or from [releases page](https://github.com/pbl0/paper-telegram-bridge/releases).
+Download from [modrinth](http://modrinth.com/plugin/paper-telegram-bridge), [hangar](https://hangar.papermc.io/pbl0/paper-telegram-bridge) or from the [releases page](https://github.com/pbl0/paper-telegram-bridge/releases).

 ![image](img/paper-telegram-bridge.png)